You are currently viewing How To Look Good In Pictures: The 6 things you can do to get better photos

 This is what strip lashes look like when the subject is looking into the camera from a typical portrait distance.

-If you plan to have portraits taken with your eyes down or closed, strip lashes will not look as good as lash extensions.
-That said, they are still more than acceptable for almost everything except close up looking down pictures.
-If the subject is looking into the camera, close up headshots even look surprisingly good with strip lashes.
+If you anticipate having portraits with your eyes down or closed, strip lashes won’t look as polished as lash extensions.
+However, they’re still more than suitable for almost all scenarios except close-ups with eyes cast down.
+If the subject is facing the camera, even close-up headshots can look remarkably good with strip lashes.

-How to Look Good in Pictures - Your Smile
+How to Look Good in Pictures - Teeth

-1. Your dentist has access to better prescription grade products than what you can buy online.
+1. Your dentist has access to superior, prescription-grade products that you can’t purchase online.

 How to Look Good in Pictures - Nails

-The final personal care appointment you should consider for your portraits is your nails.
-If you’re having headshots taken, doing your nails is obviously unnecessary as your hands won’t be in the portrait.
-If you’re doing 3/4 or full length portraits where your hands will be showing, having your nails done is something you should think about.
+The last personal care detail to consider for your portraits is your nails.
+If you’re only taking headshots, manicuring your nails isn’t necessary since your hands won’t be featured in the photos.
+However, for 3/4 or full-length portraits where your hands are visible, you might want to think about getting your nails done.

-How To Look Good In Pictures - Picture Day Outfits
+How To Look Good In Pictures - Outfits

 1. Rent the Runway Unlimited – Designer Fashion for Women.